chapmanjacobd/hn_mining/README.md

 ╘═══════════╧═════════════════╧══════════════════════════╧════════╧═════════╛
 ```

 `hackernews_only_direct.tw.db` is a subset (including only direct URLs; excluding playlist URLs).
-It is a bit smaller but still indexes over 18 years of content.
+It is a bit smaller but still indexes over 18 years of content. edit: only 5 years of content with >7 hn score

 ### Zenodo vs GitHub TubeWatch database